47Cid/47Cid/README.md

 ### 👨‍💻: About Me :

-- Hi, I’m @47Cid
+- Hey, I’m @47Cid
-- I’m interested in Network Security, Functional Programming and Language Designing
+- :telescope: I’m interested in Network Security, Functional Programming and Language Designing
-- I’m currently learning Graphics Programming and Web Security.
+- :seedling:  I’m currently learning Graphics Programming and Web Security.
 - I’m looking to collaborate on a compiler project or anything interesting.

 ### :hammer_and_wrench: Languages :